sushil2601/javaScript_practise/NODEJS.md

     V8 Engine only understand the global object when nodeJs give it to v8 engine.

-    globalThis :- ferering across all JS runtime either in windows or nodejs.
+    globalThis :- referering across all JS runtime either in windows or nodejs.

 Q. Node REPL?
 Ans:-